bilfeldt/laravel-request-logger/README.md

 ### Enable log via request

-This package adds a macro on the `Request` class making it possible to enable logging directly from the request:
+This package adds a macro on the `Illuminate\Http\Request` class making it possible to enable logging directly from the request:

 ```php
 /**